Trachoma is the world’s leading infectious cause of blindness

 Among the WHO regions, the European region is the only region where trachoma is not present.
 As of 2018, all other WHO regions now include at least one country that has eliminated trachoma as a public health problem.
 Africa is the most severely affected, with 29 countries known to require interventions to achieve elimination; and the region where the greatest efforts to intervene are underway.

-As of July 2017, 34 countries were actively implementing an integrated package of interventions called the ‘SAFE strategy’ to eliminate Trachoma (see Priorities for Implementing the SAFE Strategy above).
-Through (i) integration and co-ordination with other NTD elimination and eye care programmes, and (ii) inter-sectoral collaboration with WASH (Water, Sanitation and Hygiene), education and community development, Trachoma can be eliminated.
+As of July 2018, 38 countries are actively implementing an integrated package of interventions called the ‘SAFE strategy’ to eliminate trachoma (see Priorities for Implementing the SAFE Strategy above).
+Through (i) integration and co-ordination with other NTD elimination and eye care programmes, and (ii) inter-sectoral collaboration with WASH (Water, Sanitation and Hygiene), education and community development, trachoma can be eliminated.

 Status of elimination of Trachoma as a public health problem, 2018

 of the people at risk of Trachoma live in Ethiopia and Nigeria

 Cambodia, Ghana, the Islamic Republic of Iran, Lao People’s Democratic Republic, Mexico, Morocco, Nepal and Oman – have been validated by WHO as having eliminated Trachoma as a public health problem since 2012

 the world’s most affected country

 China, The Gambia, Iraq and Myanmar claim to have